Yourco Logo

 To support employee mental health during crisis situations, consider implementing these resources:

-• Educational Materials: Share information about common reactions to traumatic events and available support.
-These materials help normalize the range of responses employees might experience.
+• Educational Materials: Provide information about common reactions to traumatic events and available support.

-• Multilingual Emergency Alerts: Providing multilingual emergency alerts ensures all employees receive important information in a language they understand, reducing confusion and anxiety during crises.
+• Multilingual Emergency Alerts: Offering multilingual emergency alerts ensures all employees receive critical information in a language they understand, a prerequisite for support that actually reaches your entire workforce.

 Role of Supervisors